-Title: Installing insulation to cold roofs in the workplace Learning outcomes Assessment criteria The learner will be able to: he learner can: Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: • the workplace • below ground level • confined spaces • at height • tools and equipment • materials and substances • movement and storage of materials by manual handling and mechanical lifting Describe the organisational security procedures for tools, equipment and personal belongings in relation to: site workplace siting and location of vehicles company customer assess equipment materials and waste storage the general public 2 .3 Explain the accident reporting procedures and who is responsible for making reports.
-2 Describe the types of fire extinguishers available when installing to cold roofs and describe how and when they are used in relation to: water CO2 foam powder
+Title: Installing insulation to cold roofs in the workplace Learning outcomes Assessment criteria The learner will be al ble to: The lear ner can: 2 Know how to comply with environmentally responsible work practices to meet current legislation standards and official guidance when installing insulation to cold roofs. ā Describe their responsibilities regarding potential accidents, health hazards and the environment in relation to: the workplace below ground level confined spaces at height tools and equipment materials and substances movement and storage of materials by manual handling and mechanical lifting t Describe the organisational security procedures for ools, equipment and personal belongings in relation oo: site workplace siting and location of vehicles company customer assess equipment materials and waste storage the general public Explain the accident reporting procedures and who is responsible for making reports. i Describe the types of fire extinguishers available when installing to cold roofs and describe how and when they are used in relation to: • water • CO 2 • foam • powder

-Title: Installing insu talling insulation to cold roofs in the workplace Learning outcomes Assessment criteria The learner will be able to: The learn er can: 3 Comply with current, relevant legislation, standards and official 3.1 Demonstrate compliance with, relevant legislation, standards and official guidance when installing insulation to cold roofs in relation to the following: guidance to car work and main • methods of work and healthy wo safe use of health and safety control equipment • safe use of access equipment and harness systems safe use, storage and handling of materials, tools and equipment specific risks to health including mental health specific risks associated with ventilation (roof space, inside the property and under floor) and combustion appliances 3.2 Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when installing insulation to cold roofs in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.3 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: • fires • spillages • injuries emergencies relating to occupational activities identification of and reporting of asbestos containing materials 3.4 Describe how to report risks and hazards identified by the following: • risk assessment • personal assessment • methods of work • manufacturers' technical information • data sheets • statutory regulations • official guidance • Control of Substances Hazardous to Health (COSHH)
+Title: Installing insu sulation to cold roofs in the workplace Learning outcomes Assessm nent criteria The learner will be a ble to: The learn er can: 3 Comply with concepts relevant legisles standards and guidance to ca ation, official 3.1 Demonstrate compliance with, relevant legislation, standards and official guidance when installing insulation to cold roofs in relation to the following: work and mail methods of work and healthy w ork practices safe use of health and safety control equipment safe use of access equipment and harness systems safe use, storage and handling of materials, tools and equipment specific risks to health including mental health specific risks associated with ventilation (roof space, inside the property and under floor) and combustion appliances 3.2 Explain why, when and how health and safety control equipment, identified by the principles of prevention, should be used when installing insulation to cold roofs in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.3 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills in relation to: • fires • spillages • injuries emergencies relating to occupational activities identification of and reporting of asbestos containing materials 3.4 Describe how to report risks and hazards identified by the following: • risk assessment • personal assessment • methods of work • manufacturers' technical information • data sheets • statutory regulations • official guidance • Control of Substances Hazardous to Health (COSHH)